 The Kansas City Museum has been actively collecting historical materials for 79 years, and we continue to participate in innovative collecting initiatives that will grow the collection and enrich content for programs and exhibitions.

 The Kansas City Museum is proud to announce that it is one of ten partner organizations in the United States to participate in “Latinos and Baseball: In the Barrios and the Big Leagues,” a multiyear collecting initiative launched by the Smithsonian’s National Museum of American History.
 The initiative will identify artifacts that reflect the social and cultural influence of the game on Latino communities.
-A press release from the Smithsonian’s National Museum of American History was issued in July 2016.
-A press release from the Kansas City Museum was issued on July 12, 2016.
+A news release from the Smithsonian’s National Museum of American History was issued in July 2016.
+A news release from the Kansas City Museum was issued on July 12, 2016.

 The Smithsonian’s National Museum of American History is seeking to document stories from across the U.S. and Puerto Rico and plans to collect a number of objects that could include baseball equipment, stadium signs, game memorabilia, food vendor signs, home movies, period photographs, and more.
 Curators will select objects based on the stories they represent as well as insight into personal, community, and national narratives involving the national pastime.